 This way of working allows speeds below 10 cycles/byte/core on the reference platform.
-Furthermore, one may consider the case r = 1088 and c = 512, for which the claimed security level is $2^{256}$ .
-While losing the power of two for the rate, the final node needs to absorb only one block (Dc < r) and the overhead remains reasonable: one extra evaluation of Keccak-f per message.
+Furthermore, one may consider the case r = 1088 and c = 512, for which the claimed security level is 2^{256} .
+While losing the power of two for the rate, the final node needs to absorb only one block (Dc < r) and the overhead remains reasonable: one extra evaluation of KECCAK-fper message.
 This benefits also to long messages, for which the number of cycles per byte is further reduced by 6%.
-The performance figures for r = 1024 and r = 1088 are given in Table 7.6.
+The performance figures for r = 1024 and r = 1088 are given in Table 9.6.

-7.3.4 Protection against side channel attacks
+9.3.4 Protection against side channel attacks

 If the input to KECCAK includes secret data or keys, side channel attacks may pose a threat.
 One can protect against timing attacks and simple power analysis by coding the KECCAK-f permutation as a fixed sequence of instructions in a straightforward way.
 Moreover, KECCAK-f does not make use of large lookup tables so that cache attacks pose no problem.
-(The interleaving method of Section 7.2.2 can be implemented with table lookups, which depend on the input message only.
+(The interleaving method of Section 9.2.2 can be implemented with table lookups, which depend on the input message only.
 Of course, it can also be implemented without any table at all.)

 Protection against differential power analysis (DPA) can be obtained by applying several mechanisms, preferably at the same time.
 One of the mechanisms is called state splitting.
-This method was proposed in [38] and [17] and consists in splitting the state in two parts-one of which is supposed to be random-that give XORed back the actual state value.
+This method was proposed in [48] and [25] and consists in splitting the state in two parts-one of which is supposed to be random-that give XORed back the actual state value.
 If properly implemented, this method eliminates any correlation between values inside the machine and any intermediate computation result, thereby removing the possibility for first-order DPA.
-We have shown how this can be applied to BASEKING in [28].
+We have shown how this can be applied to BASEKING in [37].
 It turns out that for the linear steps the computations can be done independently on the two split parts of the state.
 An additional overhead is in the non-linear steps, in which operations must be performed using parts of both split states.
-The mechanisms described in [28] apply equally well to $\chi$ , the only non-linear part of KECCAK-f.
+As discussed in [12], the mechanisms described in [37] apply equally well to χ , the only non-linear part of KECCAK-f.

-7.3.5 Estimation on 8-bit processors
+9.3.5 Estimation on 8-bit processors

-We have estimated the performance of Keccak on the Intel 8051 microprocessor.
+We have estimated the performance of KECCAK on the Intel 8051 microprocessor.
 The 8051 is an 8-bit processor equipped with an 8-bit data bus and a 16-bit address bus.
-Initially the 8051 could only address 128 bytes of internal RAM memory, but later versions were released to allow accessing more internal RAM using a technique called Expanded RAM [21].
+Initially the 8051 could only address 128 bytes of internal RAM memory, but later versions were released to allow accessing more internal RAM using a technique called Expanded RAM [29].
 Nowadays many manufacturers propose variants of the original 8051 with various levels of improvements, including even more powerful addressing modes, security features and shorter instruction cycles.
-The variant we have selected for our estimation is the 80C51RA/RB/RC microcontroller from Intel [19], with 512 bytes of on-chip RAM, split in 3 segments: 128 bytes of low internal RAM (direct and indirect access), 128 bytes of high internal RAM (indirect access only), and finally 256 bytes of external RAM (indirect access only).
+The variant we have selected for our estimation is the 80C51RA/RB/RC microcontroller from Intel [28], with 512 bytes of on-chip RAM, split in 3 segments: 128 bytes of low internal RAM (direct and indirect access), 128 bytes of high internal RAM (indirect access only), and finally 256 bytes of external RAM (indirect access only).

 Step Performance

-$\theta$ 34560 cycles
+θ 34560 cycles

-$\rho$ 20808 cycles
+ρ 20808 cycles

-$\mid \pi \mid$ 0 cycles
+π 0 cycles

-$\mid \chi$ 30048 cycles
+χ 30048 cycles

-$\mid \iota$ 384 cycles
+L 384 cycles

 Words re-ordering 15000 cycles

 Total 100800 cycles

-Table 7.7: Performance estimates of the Keccak-f[1600] permutation on the 8XC51RA/RB/RC
+Table 9.7: Performance estimates of the KECCAK-f[1600] permutation on the 8XC51RA/RB/RC